-Aromaticus is a bistro-style restaurant and their fares are not expensive.
-They only use high-quality, possibly slow-food ingredients, so it’s not the 5-euro-salad bar, but for such fulfilling meals, it’s more than affordable.
+Aromaticus is a bistro-style restaurant and its fares not expensive.
+They only use high-quality, possibly slow-food ingredients, so it’s not the 5-euro-salad bar, but for such fulfilling, healthy meals, it’s more than affordable.

 Their main courses, which are mainly vegetarian, range from 13 to 15 euro, the side dishes including falafel, veggie pakora, veggie tempura, and Zapata potatoes from 6 to 8 euro.
 Then there are their salads and bowls ranging from 7 to 14 euros.

 The experience of dining at Aromaticus is very pleasant and relaxed.
-Both their interior and exterior are decorated with plants, light-color wooden furniture and glass.
-Exposed are a huge selection of fresh herbs in the pot you can buy, adding to the green character of the place.
+Both their interior and exterior are decorated with plants, light-color wooden furniture, and glass.
+Exposed is a huge selection of fresh herbs in the pot you can buy, adding to the green character of the place.